ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-windows-expand-os-disk.md

 <properties
-   pageTitle="如何擴充 Azure 資源群組中虛擬機器的 OS 磁碟機 | Microsoft Azure" description="本文將示範使用 Azure Resource Manager Powershell 擴充虛擬機器之 OS 磁碟機大小的方法。" services="virtual-machines-windows" documentationCenter="" authors="kirpasingh" manager="timlt" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to expand the OS drive of a Virtual Machine in an Azure Resource Group | Microsoft Azure" description="This article demonstrates an approach for expanding the size of OS drive of a virtual machine using Azure Resource Manager Powershell." services="virtual-machines-windows" documentationCenter="" authors="kirpasingh" manager="roshar" editor="" tags="azure-resource-manager"/>